Arbors

 No analysis available

 Evidence is overwhelming that The Arbors offers in-unit laundry in many units.
-Across the provided listings, well over a dozen remarks explicitly mention washer/dryer or a separate laundry room, suggesting this is a consistent building feature rather than a one-off MLS checkbox.
-The repeated language across multiple listings/agents strongly supports including laundry_in_unit.
+Across the provided remarks, well over a dozen listings explicitly mention it with details such as "washer and dryer included," "separate laundry room," "full size Washer & Dryer," and "washer / dryer in-unit," suggesting this is a common building feature rather than a one-off copy-paste error.

 No analysis available